 Vitznau is located on Lake Lucerne, also at the foot of Mount Rigi.
 It takes an hour with public transport to get from Lucerne proper to Vitznau.
 With a car, it takes only 30 minutes.
 From Vitznau, you can take the train from Rigi Kaltbad to Rigi Kulm.
 Another possibility is also taking one of two small cable cars.
 One goes to Vitznauerstock and the other to Gersauerstock.
 From both mountains, you can hike to Rigi if that is what you wish.

 Rigi is admittedly one of the most visited mountains in the entire Central Switzerland region.
 It lies surrounded by three lakes – Lake Lucerne, Lake Zug, and Lake Lauerz.
 Rigi is popular for its spectacular viewpoints overlooking the lakes and mountains.

 Engelberg is the largest mountain village in Central Switzerland, located in Canton Obwalden.
 The total travel time from Lucerne to Titlis is 80 minutes.
 Take the train from Lucerne to Engelberg village.
 From there, walk to the valley station of Titlis.

-Engelberg has a famous Benedictine monastery where monks still continue to live, work, and teach.
-There is also a cheese factory, a museum, and a number of old chapels.
+Engelberg has a famous Benedictine monastery where monks continue to live, work, and teach.
+There is also a cheese factory, a museum, and several old chapels.
 From Engelberg, you can go up to the Titlis massif by cable car.
 Titlis has one of the highest peaks in the region at 3,238 meters (10,623 feet).